2002 Bali bombings: Execution of perpetrators

 Amrozi, Imam Samudra and Ali Ghufron were executed by firing squad after midnight on 9 November 2008 (West Indonesian time).
 In the final moment, there was no remorse or repentance, and they shouted Allahu Akbar ("God is great!").
 Despite his carefree demeanor throughout his trial and incarceration, the Australian edition of The Daily Telegraph reported Amrozi was pale-faced and shaking in the moments before his execution.
 For burial, Mukhlas and Amrozi's bodies were flown by helicopter to Tenggulun, Lamongan, East Java, while Imam Samudra's body was flown to Serang, Banten, amid "welcome martyrs" banner displayed at the cemetery.

 The execution caused high tension and sparked clashes in Tenggulun between hundreds of police and supporters.
 Indonesian singer and TV presenter Dorce Gamalama attended the funeral of Imam Samudra.
 After praying with the crowd, she spent half an hour in the house of the executed man and spoke with his mother.
 On leaving she was quoted as saying "I'm certain he's gone to heaven".
 Ma'ruf Amin, deputy chairman of the Indonesian Ulema Council, the chief body for Islamic clerics in Indonesia said of the men: "They did not die a holy death.
 That can only be in a war and Indonesia is not at war."

+After the execution, several countries issued a travel warning to Indonesia due to safety issues.
+The travel warning resulted in cancellation of Barbadian singer concert Rihanna that was scheduled to be held at Istora Gelora Bung Karno on 14 November 2008, five days after the execution.
+The concert was originally rescheduled to 12 February 2009, but was cancelled again due to Chris Brown assault on Rihanna incident. as a result, she become the first artist to cancel the concert at Istora after 48 years of operational.